vipul2802/o365hq.com/content/blog/Your Office 365 account has been compromised or hacked. What’s next.md

 2.  **Contact your CSP** and let them know about what happened.
     We at **IT Partner** provide a free 24/7 [Security Incident Response service](https://buymssoft.com/constructor/services?item=ITPWW220MSPRC)
-    for all our clients who purchase M call anyway, we wouldicrosoft 365 subscriptions through us.
-If you are not our client -- please be happy to help.
+    for all our clients who purchase Microsoft 365 subscriptions through us.
+    If you are not our client -- please, call anyway, we would be happy to help.
 3. Try to **understand the intentions** of the bad actor(s).
     1. Study your Microsoft 365 sign-in logs and security reports.
 What services have they accessed?
 For how long?
 Using what devices?
 From